 Sausage and Egg Whole30 Breakfast Casserole

-One of the reasons I love this Whole30 Breakfast Casserole is I can make it on a Sunday and have my breakfast set for the whole week ahead.
-I also love using this awesome casserole dish, so I can make it and store it in the same dish.
+One of the reasons I love this Whole 30 Breakfast Casserole is I can make it on a Sunday and have my breakfast set for the whole week ahead.

-Honestly, no. It’s so flavorful and loaded with healthy ingredients that keep you full and energized throughout your morning, that I have zero complaints with eating it repeatedly.
+It’s so flavorful and loaded with healthy ingredients that keep you full and energized throughout your morning, that I have zero complaints with eating it repeatedly.

-Reasons You’ll Love This Whole30 Breakfast Casserole
+Reasons You’ll Love This Whole 30 Breakfast Casserole

 - It’s healthy, delicious, and Whole30, Paleo, and Keto Approved